Back to all articles

 Scan Your Site Free

-1. Positive Framing: Focus on the Gain
+1. Positive framing: focus on the gain

-• Example: "8 out of 10 users recommend our service" is significantly more persuasive than "2 out of 10 users do not recommend us."
+• Example: "8 out of 10 founders recommend us" beats "Only 2 out of 10 don't recommend us."

 Framing Effect Psychology Diagram